 He and Dean MacAlpine say there will be a “three lane approach” to the school year.
 In the first lane, the law school will be open and social distancing and masking will be required.
 Students will have the option to take their classes online, in-person or in a hybrid combination of both.

 The second lane contemplates the high likelihood that the school will need to go fully remote at some point, for some period of time, during the fall semester.
 In the second lane, all classes will be taught remotely, but the building will remain open as a quiet study space.

 The third lane involves going fully remote, with minimal staff in the building and no access to students.

 “Given the work our faculty have put in this summer to improve the remote teaching experience for our students, we are confident that we’re ready to support our students in the fully remote space,” Gallini says.

 With health guidelines changing constantly, the College of Law deans turned over every stone and asked every question they could think of.

-Since no one had gone through a pandemic before, Gallini says they embraced the lack of precedence and channeled a positive momentum.
-As the fall approached, the deans’ focus was clear.
+Because no one had experienced a pandemic before, Gallini says they embraced the lack of precedent and developed a positive momentum.
+As the fall approached, the deans' focus was clear.

 “We recognize that a lot of the strength of the university is our ability to connect with students and create that individualized experience,” MacAlpine says.
 “As we think about the fall, we are trying to prioritize that as much as possible, balancing health, safety and state guidelines.
 Our university personnel are working extremely closely to make sure we are aware of guidelines and planning accordingly.”